house-of-abbey/GarminHomeAssistant/README.md

 We have used `/config/www/garmin/<something>.json` on our Home Assistant's file system.
 That equates to a URL of `https://homeassistant.local/local/garmin/<something>.json`.

+> [!IMPORTANT]
+> However [recent reports](https://community.home-assistant.io/t/www-folder-location-for-local-documents/24903/16) suggest this path may no longer work on [Nabu Casa](https://www.nabucasa.com/) and you should use `/homeassistant/www/` instead of `/config/www/`.
+We are unable to verify this since our free trial of Nabu Casa has expired.

 Schema verification is a big part of this design choice.
 If the application cannot read your menu definition, there's a limited amount of debug it can reasonably provide on a small screen.
 That responsibility now falls to you and the schema checker for help.

 Example schema: